sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 But even if markdown is now also deviated from its simple roots, it's still a really nice idea.
-And like the internet, I want to keep up the spirit of the idea even if the practice has completely spiralled out of control.
+And like the internet, I want to keep up the spirit of the idea even if the practice has completely spiraled out of control.
 Anyway, here's me attempting to use it.
 That's what this article is really about.

 ## Failures as a learning exercise